Skillogs — Mobile Experience

 The material itself: videos, quizzes, articles, resources

-After a couple of back and fourth we finally mapped the IA into four core levels, structured for mobile-first use.
+After a couple of iterations back and forth we finally mapped the IA into four core levels, structured for mobile-first use.

 This hierarchy helped prioritise navigation flow and break content into digestible units.